Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/june.typ

   (
-    (true, "Plan out the June meetings by creating a Gantt chart and reviewing our budget.", "Everyone"), (true, "Brainstorm overall robot ideas to build our bot around.", "Everyone"), (true, "Select an overall robot idea to build for the first robot iteration.", "Everyone"), )
+    (true, "Plan out the June meetings by creating a Gantt chart and reviewing our budget.", "Everyone"), (true, "Brainstorm overall robot ideas to build our bot around.", "Everyone"), )
 )